Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Methods

 At low driving $D$, the fluid remains quiescent.
-However, as the acceleration is increased beyond a critical driving $D_F$, the so-called Faraday threshold, the layer becomes unstable to a standing field of monochromatic waves\cite{Faraday1831}.
-The first waves to appear are subharmonic $\omega_F=\omega/2$, with a wavelength $\lambda_F=2\pi/k_F$ prescribed by the water-wave dispersion relation $\omega_F^2=(gk_F+\sigma k_F^3/\rho ) \tanh k_F H$\cite{Benjamin1954,Douady1990,Bush2015ARFM}.
-As the acceleration $D$ is increased beyond $D_F$, nonlinearities excite additional wave modes leading to an order-disorder transition\cite{Tufillaro1989,CrossHohenberg_RMP} beyond which the waves are subject to the chaotic motion discussed in the main text.
+However, as the acceleration is increased beyond a critical driving $D_F$, the so-called Faraday threshold, the layer becomes unstable to a standing field of monochromatic waves \cite{Faraday1831}.
+The first waves to appear are subharmonic $\omega_F=\omega/2$, with a wavelength $\lambda_F=2\pi/k_F$ prescribed by the water-wave dispersion relation $\omega_F^2=(gk_F+\sigma k_F^3/\rho ) \tanh k_F H$ \cite{Benjamin1954,Douady1990,Bush2015ARFM}.
+As the acceleration $D$ is increased beyond $D_F$, nonlinearities excite additional wave modes leading to an order-disorder transition \cite{Tufillaro1989,CrossHohenberg_RMP} beyond which the waves are subject to the chaotic motion discussed in the main text.
 The experiments were performed at $D=2.500$g and $f=140$\,Hz.
 At this frequency, the characteristic wavelength was $\lambda_F=4.60$\,mm and the Faraday threshold $D_F=1.830$g.
+To investigate the influence of the domain geometry, a range of boundary shapes were tested (see App.~\ref{sec:experiments} and Fig.~\ref{fig:SM_schematic}).